cdoucet/intphys/Pictures_examples/O5/README.md

 ###### Impossible 1

-* Magic actor spawns and then the gravity stops applying to it.
+* One actor spawns and then the gravity stops applying to it.

 ![depth](Test/visible/dynamic_1/3/depth/video.gif)
 ![mask](Test/visible/dynamic_1/3/masks/video.gif)